ArcBees/dev-site/site/src/main/markdown/gwtp/sampletutorial/index.md

 There's no need for `setInSlot` is this view, because we never insert another presenter inside it. `ViewImpl` is an abstract class that already implements empty versions of `setInSlot` and `addToSlot`, so if you don't override them.

 #Conclusion
 There's a lot of stuff and a lot more to dig in, this is only the beginning of your journey through GWTP.
 We'll update this tutorial to take into consideration your comments, so feel free to ask questions on the development forum.
 Upcoming parts will include Dispatch, secure content and complex IDE-like applications with exchangeable components.
 We hope to cover every feature with as much informations as possible.

+[boot]: gwtp/basicfeatures/Bootstrapping-or-Application-Initialization.html "Bootstrapping or Application Initialization"